MahApps/MahApps.Metro/docs/guides/quick-start.md

 For now we'll use `MetroWindow`, as this approach will work for a good percentage of apps and is the quickest and easiest way to get going.

-Rolling your own styling is covered in the later "Advanced" section.
+If you want to learn about rolling your own window, check out [the guide](advanced-guide.html).

 A default WPF Window with a few controls looks like the following: